papyMonitor/papyMonitor-microcontroller-generic/README.md

 ```

 There are enum definitions that are used by **monitoring.c** file and the **sVariables_t** structure.
 The **sVariables_t** structure is defined in your project and contains the variables to report/edit.
 The **update** function is a function that you have to call every X (micro or milli) seconds for the variables to be reported.
 One value is reported at a time.
-This function check also for command arrival and execute it.
+This function checks also for command arrival and execute it.

 Let's take a look to the beginning of **monitoring.c**: